radicle-foundation/radworks-governance/templates/executeable.md

 # Executable Proposal Template

 > ℹ️ **Executable Proposals** detail on-chain actions such as treasury distributions, updates to contract parameters, and upgrades to the governance system.
+This proposal type needs to pass both an off-chain Snapshot poll and an on-chain governance submission to succeed.
 Use this template as a guide to draft an Executable Proposal.
 >
 > **Examples of common Executeable Proposals:**
 > - Creation of new Orgs (e.g. Grants, Drips, Radicle, Governance)